Thavarshan/matrix/README.md

 ---

+## Authors

+- **[Jerome Thayananthajothy]** - *Initial work* - [Thavarshan](https://github.com/Thavarshan)

+See also the list of [contributors](https://github.com/Thavarshan/fetch-php/contributors) who participated in this project.

+## Acknowledgments

+- Special thanks to the PHP community for their support and inspiration for this project.

 ## **Get Involved**

 Matrix offers a unique PHP async experience, bringing true concurrency and fiber-based task management to PHP developers. **Star the repository on GitHub** to help Matrix grow and to stay updated on new features.